 Gallaudet University Museum

 In a city famous for its museums, the Gallaudet University Museum holds its own amongst them all.
-The music is “dedicated to promoting and interpreting the rich and complex deaf experience.”
+The museum is “dedicated to promoting and interpreting the rich and complex deaf experience.”
 As such, it presents fascinating exhibits on deaf life and the deaf experience, complete with artifacts both historical and modern.

 Art Museum of West Virginia University

 The Art Museum of West Virginia University seeks to share the transforming power of art with the greater university community.
 The museum’s bright and inviting gallery rooms include many different exhibit types.
 Of these, the exhibits on paintings, sculptures, folk art, and print works are especially impressive.
 Additionally, the museum includes a two-story Education Center for lectures and theatrical performances, plus the 2.5-acre Nath Sculpture Garden with sculptures from the United States, China, and even Zimbabwe.

 Chazen Museum of Art, University of Wisconsin-Madison